g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

     Received RRO (ProtectionFlag 1=Available 2=InUse 4=B/W 8=Node 10=SoftPreempt 20=Node-ID):
           10.200.0.13(Label=75) 10.200.0.21(Label=74) 10.200.0.23(Label=3)
 ```
-In the output we can see the explicit-path designed, and the computed ERO accordingly we have expected.
-So, this is a sucess case!
+We can see the designed explicit path and the computed ERO exactly as expected.
+Success!

-Now, to make the things more interesting, let's do a mix of explicit-path and admin-groups!
-Between R4 and R7 we have two pair of LSPs in each router, the LSP from R7 to R4 must use orange links, and the LSPs from R4 to R7 must use the blue links, but in this case, we need to ensure that the LSPs use different paths to egress routers.
-Let's go.
+To make things more interesting, let’s mix Explicit Paths and Admin-Groups.
+Between R4 and R7, we have two pairs of LSPs.
+The LSPs from R7 to R4 must use orange links, and the LSPs from R4 to R7 must use blue links.
+On top of that, we need to ensure they use different paths to the egress routers.
+Let’s go!
 R4:
 ```
 set protocols mpls path r7-ep1 10.0.0.3